About the Working Artist Project

 - demonstrate artistic merit, professionalism, and proven ability to complete the project,

-- have participated in a minimum of 5 years of exhibiting, including 1 solo exhibition in a gallery/museum of regional, national or international renown,
+- have participated in a minimum of 5 years of exhibiting in museums or commercial galleries of regional, national or international renown, including at least one solo exhibition that was not part of a degree or certificate program.

-- not have a solo exhibition in the greater Atlanta metropolitan area during the grant period, until after the close of the final WAP exhibtion,
+- not have a solo exhibition in the greater Atlanta metropolitan area during the grant period, until after the close of the final WAP exhibition,

 - provide a detailed list of all known exhibition commitments (confirmed and non-confirmed) in the metro Atlanta area that will take place during the grant period,